Shaaista04/weatherwise-shaaista-gazelle/checklist.md

 ## Visualisation Component

-- [ ] Implements at least 2 different visualisation types
+- [ done] Implements at least 2 different visualisation types
-- [ ] All visualisations have proper titles, labels, and legends
+- [ done] All visualisations have proper titles, labels, and legends
-- [ ] Visualisations are readable and use appropriate colors
+- [done ] Visualisations are readable and use appropriate colors
 - [ ] Handles edge cases (e.g., missing data, extreme values)
-- [ ] Visualisations are relevant to the data being displayed
+- [done ] Visualisations are relevant to the data being displayed

 ## Natural Language Interface